 All kangaroos and wallabies are foregut fermenters (i.e. they break down their food in the first part of the stomach), but notably the tree-kangaroos are the only marsupial arboreal folivores (browsers) that ferment their browse in the foregut.
 They don't feed on Eucalyptus foliage, which is high in certain toxic compounds and can only be utilised by hindgut fermenters, e.g. possums and the Koala.

 Latest research has found that the Lumholtz's tree-kangaroo's activity pattern is not purely nocturnal as previously thought, but 'cathemeral', meaning 'intermittently active throughout the 24h period'.
 During the relatively brief sleeping bouts of almost up to an hour the animal's head simply sinks on the chest or even down in between the feet - like in the group's logo - , depending on the animal's position on a branch, in a fork, a vine tangle or sometimes even on top of tree-ferns.
+On cool mornings, the animals appear to 'sunbathe' in the top of the canopy. this behaviour is much like that seen in lemurs

 The Lumholtz's tree-kangaroo does not use tree hollows or builds nests for sleeping.
-One hypothesis suggests that, as a result of its low-energy diet, the need to feed pretty much continuously prevents them from more extensive, uninterrupted sleeping.

 Living arboreally (in the trees), it is a good 'tree climber' (also another local term for the animals) with very sharp, strong claws, powerful forelimbs and a mixed quadrupedal/bipedal (four-limb/two-limb) locomotion.